meghshukla/meghshukla.github.io/pages/about.md

 weight: 3
 ---

-# **About Me**

-Page is in progress!
+# Research Beyond Publications

 Hi, **Megh** here :wave:,<br>
 <div style="text-align: justify">
-	I am a novice researcher, trying to peek over the shoulders of giants!
-As a Computer Vision Research Engineer, I have the privilege of leading research and implementing it in production.
-At Mercedes-Benz, I worked on solving *Active Learning* for human pose estimation <small>[WACV22, CVPRW21, Daimler20]</small>.
-I provided a proof-of-concept and engineered a production pipeline for active learning, identifying limitations with existing methods.
-Consequently, my research <small>[WACV22, CVPRW21]</small> made key theoretical contributions in active learning theory.
-A patent <small>[Daimler20]</small> has been filed for my pipeline on in-car active learning; also winning the Mercedes-Benz Innovation Award 2021.
-My research ideology of fundamentally improving existing methods has its origin in my Master’s thesis on dimensionality reduction, which addressed the curse of dimensionality prevalent in high-dimensional hyperspectral imagery <small>[ICASSP20]</small>.
-I was awarded the Institute Silver Medal by IIT Bombay in 2019. </div>
+	I am a first year Ph.D. student in Electrical Engineering at EPFL supervised by Prof. Alexandre Alahi, <a href="https://www.epfl.ch/labs/vita/" target="_blank">[Visual Intelligence for Transportation Lab]</a>.
+My research interests lie in uncertainty estimation, active learning and probabilistic modelling for keypoint estimation.
+These interests are peppered throughout my fledgling  career, most notably during my tenure at Mercedes-Benz.
+As a computer vision research engineer, I lead R&D in active learning, an academic research area with tangible business benefits.
+I take pride in not only providing theoretical and applied advancements in active learning <small>[BMVC22, WACV22, CVPRW21]</small>, but also in engineering my research into the project's data pipelines.
+Taking research beyond publications and into production allowed me a holistic view of the research <i>and</i> development cycle which remains a defining moment in my career.

 <div class="row">
 {% include about/timeline.html %}